 If you don’t have a headsail furler, a downhaul line is one of the easiest and least expensive control lines that you can add to your sailboat.
-It adds major convenience and safety in return.
+It adds major convenience and safety for around $30.
 The line can be used with any size jib or genoa.

-To make a headsail downhaul, start with a small diameter rope about twice as long as the sailboat.
+To make a headsail downhaul, start with a small diameter rope about twice as long as your sailboat.
 For a Catalina 22, that’s 45′ (including an extra foot for a knot or splice).
 The rope doesn’t need to be particularly high quality.
 It won’t be holding much weight at all so choose a rope that’s easy to handle and doesn’t tangle easily.
-Quarter inch double braid is more than adequate and can serve as a backup for other lines, if necessary.
+Quarter inch double braid is more than adequate and it can also serve double duty as a spinnaker tack line as I describe in How to Rig a Cruising Spinnaker in 4 Stingy Stages.
+If you don’t have a spinnaker, it can serve as a backup for other lines, if necessary.

-Lead the standing end of the line through a small diameter turning block attached to the stem fitting or to a nearby pulpit stanchion base.
-The line can either run loose from the headsail or if it tends to foul during use, reave it between the headsail hanks to keep it gathered to the forestay.
+Lead the standing end of the line through a small diameter turning block attached to the stem fitting or attached to a nearby pulpit stanchion base like shown in the picture at left.
+The line can either run straight or if it tends to foul during use, reave it between the headsail hanks to keep it gathered to the forestay.
 The latter can tend to add friction that makes the line harder to use, though.

 From the turning block, lead the line aft to the cockpit either through fairleads or blocks attached to the lifeline stanchions, toe rail, or deck.
 The main point here is to lead the line out of the way of being a tripping hazard for crew members walking forward.
 To minimize friction, make as few bends or turns as possible.